 "Reed is competing with Dr. Kragoff in race to the moon for astronomical research.
 During the launch, Dr. Kragoff and his primate crew have developed some reverse energy powers.
 Dr. Kragoff is now transparent.
 Dr. Kragoff kidnaps Susan after counter attacking.
 She escapes and thwarts Dr. Kragoff's attempt to eliminate her companions.
 Using a special device, Reed turns Dr. Kragoff into a plastic statue."

-On this day in 1970, Ace Of Wands aired "The Smile: Part 4."
-This served as the thirteenth episode in the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 1970 (in the United Kingdom), Ace Of Wands aired "The Smile: Part 4."
+Officially, this served as the thirteenth episode in the program's first season, and here's the plot summary as provided by IMDB.com:

 "Tarot, Sam and Lulli out-smart Tun-Ju, but with time running out can they stop him from stealing the Mona Lisa?"